tomasplsek/CADET/README.md

 ## Python package

-A tutorial on how to use the pycadet package can be found here:

-CADET was released as a self-standing Python3 package and can be installed using pip:
+The CADET pipeline was released as a self-standing Python3 package `pycadet`, which can be installed using pip:

 ```console
 $ pip3 install pycadet
 ```

-To run `pycadet`, following libraries are required (should be installed alongside `pycadet`):
+To install `pycadet`, the following libraries are required (should be installed automatically alongside `pycadet`):
 ```
 numpy
 scipy